sartak/aranet/README.md

 However, you do need to enable "Smart Home integrations" for each Aranet4 device, and you'll need its Bluetooth MAC address.

-This service expects a configuration file named by the `$ARANET_CONFIG` environment variable (or, if unset, `config.toml` in the current directory).
+This service expects a configuration file, which is named by the following order of precedence:

+1. the `--config-file` flag
+2. the `ARANET_CONFIG` environment variable
+3. the default of `config.toml` in the current directory

-The config file has the following format:
+The config file has the following format.
+The `11111`-style keys are unused by this service, but are intended to be the Aranet device IDs.

 ```toml
 [devices]